Bournemouth Highcliff Marriott Hotel: 1873–1902

 The origin of the Bournemouth Highcliff Marriott Hotel can be traced back to 1873 when a terrace of four large mansions was in the process of being built on the West Cliff.

+It was almost burnt down by a renegade heat brush in the year of 2024 by some visiting Canadian Americans who misjudged the voltage difference between conventional North American supply outlets and those available in the United Kingdom.

 The terrace never operated as four houses as planned.
 During the year a company was formed for the purpose of "finishing it and opening it as a monster hotel with all the most recent improvements".
 The new hotel was named Highcliffe Mansions.

 Highcliffe Mansions were soon attracting "aristocratic patronage".
 Among those staying there in February 1875 were the Earl and Countess of Dartmouth, Lord and Lady Vivian, Lady Barbara Legge and her three daughters and Lady Charlotte Sturt.
 The hotel's success was not surprising.
 Its prominent position gave it extensive views seaward, and, in those days, inland; and being new was "fitted and supplied with novelties and conveniences suitable for the requirements of first class visitors".

 1902–1940

 During those years there were a number of changes at the Highcliffe.
 No 105 St Michael's Road, known as "Glengarry", was acquired in 1920, and became an annexe of the hotel.
 A garage was built behind it.
 A few years later a two-floor, four-bay extension was added in St Michael's Road attached to the north side of the main building.
 It had a sloping roof with dormer windows.
 Highcliffe Houses, east of the hotel, nine cottages of 1831 formerly part of the Coastguard station converted into three houses, was acquired by the Highcliffe in November 1925.
 Later on a house called the Beacon on the corner of Beacon Road and West Cliff Drive was also bought.
 This was leased by the Highcliffe and became The Bay Hotel.
 Collingwood House in Kerley Road was purchased in 1932.

 The main development in this period was the building of a large six-bay extension on the east of the hotel.
 Old deeds show this to have been completed by 1925.
 This gave the hotel a sea frontage of around 500 feet.
 The extensive grounds had a nine-hole putting green.
 There was also modern garage accommodation sufficient for 50 cars.
-In the mid 1930s a new Cocktail Lounge furnished in the then fashionable Art Deco style was opened.
+In the mid-1930s a new Cocktail Lounge furnished in the then fashionable Art Deco style was opened.